maskopav/web_app_test_react/frontend/README.md

 ## Overview
 **TaskProtocoller** is a full framework for guided voice tasks.
 It supports dynamic parameters, multilingual translations, and configurable task protocols.
+It communicates with the backend API to store, retrieve, and edit protocol definitions.
 It consists of two main parts (interfaces):

 | Component                | Description                                                                                                                                    |